 Prior learning from other post-secondary institutions

-Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutes.
-Credit may be granted up to a maximum of 60 hours towards the Occupational Health and Safety Fundamentals Certificate program.
+Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions within the last 10 years.
+Credit may be granted up to a maximum of 60 hours towards the Occupational Health and Safety Fundamentals Certificate.Apply for Advanced Standing

-If you have completed requirements for other University of Calgary Continuing Education certificates, in the last ten years, you may be able to transfer some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
-To transfer credits, please contact an advisor.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
+To transfer credits, please contact a student advisor.

-The combined total of Transferability and Advanced Standing credits cannot exceed 100 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 100 hours for this program.

 On completion of the Occupational Health and Safety Fundamentals Certificate, the following hours of equivalent courses may be transferred toward certificates in: